apache/spark/docs/sql-ref-null-semantics.md

   |null             |
   +-----------------+

--- Null-safe equal operator return `False` when one of the operand is `NULL` SELECT NOT(null) AS expression_output;
+-- Null-safe equal operator returns `False` when one of the operands is `NULL` SELECT NOT(null) AS expression_output;
   +-----------------+
   |expression_output|